Pedres Blanques

 • Variety: Grenache

-• Viticulture: Organic (in conversion)
+• Viticulture: Organic (AB)

 Rié and Hiro are Japanese but they met at the wine school in Beaune.
 She went on to work for Fred Mugnier, among others; he, for five years at Domaine de Chassorney.
 They are passionate about vineyard work.
 So, when it came time to make their own wine, they had to look outside Burgundy for affordable vineyards.
 They tried with no luck in the north.
 Eventually, they found Collioure, and a retiring vigneron who sold them his vines.
 “And Collioure was free of other Japanese winemakers,” Hiro quips.